Better, Stronger, Together

-- In 2020 formed the Global I&D Council, which includes cross-functional business leaders from across the organization.
+- In 2020, KBR formed the Global I&D Council, which includes cross-functional business leaders from across the organization.
 The council reports directly to KBR’s CEO and ELT, and operates alongside the Sustainability Committee.
-The team’s mission is to review, assess and champion new initiatives that support KBR’s journey toward increased global diversity, and doing so in a way that promotes inclusivity and enhances our company’s team-of-teams culture.
+The team’s mission is to review, assess and champion new initiatives that support KBR’s journey toward increased global diversity — and doing so in a way that promotes inclusivity and enhances our company’s "team of teams" culture.

 - In 2021, Stuart Bradie signed the CEO Action for Diversity and Inclusion pledge to showcase that commitment.

 - We have sponsored a wide range of employee resource groups (ERGs) because we believe people should have opportunities and safe spaces to connect with others and to make an impact at KBR.
-Current ERGs include Pride & Allies (LGBTQIA+), Armed Forces Community (veterans), and ASPIRE (gender diversity).
+Current ERGs include Pride and Allies (LGBTQIA+), Armed Forces Community (veterans) and ASPIRE (gender diversity).